agile-ts/agile/README.md

 // Our cool React Component
 const RandomComponent = () => {
-    // With 'useAgile' we bind the State to the 'RandomComponent' const myFirstState = useAgile(MY_FIRST_STATE); // Returns "Hello Stranger!"
+    // With the Hook 'useAgile' we bind the State to our 'RandomComponent' const myFirstState = useAgile(MY_FIRST_STATE); // Returns "Hello Stranger!"
                                                               //       ^
     return (                                                  //       |